tindevelopers/api-blogwriting-python-gcr/V1_0_RELEASE_NOTES.md

 ## 🎉 Major Milestone: Production-Ready Release

-We're thrilled to announce the **v1.0.0** release of the BlogWriter SDK - a comprehensive, enterprise-ready solution for AI-driven blog writing with advanced SEO optimization, intelligent routing, and scalable architecture.
+We're thrilled to announce the **v1.0.0** release of the AI Blog Writer API - a comprehensive, enterprise-ready solution for AI-driven blog writing with advanced SEO optimization, intelligent routing, and scalable architecture.

 ## 🌟 What's New in v1.0.0